Abbot’s Hill, Hemel Hempstead

 Learning Support was talked about a lot during my visit and it’s a high priority and the provision is excellent.
 A recent ISI report (March 2017) was outstanding throughout and much was said about the nurturing and pastoral care.
 The Rose Garden is a building located on the original rose garden and is a hub for learning support.
 The girls I met all talked about it very enthusiastically and explained that it’s a good place to visit even if you don’t feel you need extra help.
 It seems to be well used and I got the sense that the girls think that seeking help is a very positive thing to do.
 Good practice for the rest of life, I say.
 Personal development and all things pastoral are big here.
 Mindfulness isn’t on the curriculum as a subject but it comes into all kinds of areas.
 On the day I was there some of the girls had just done a yoga class and were full of the benefits of listening to your breath.

-Academic results: Abbot’s Hill is the antithesis of a pushy school and prides itself on not putting unnecessary pressure on the girls.
+Abbot’s Hill is the antithesis of a pushy school and prides itself on not putting unnecessary pressure on the girls.
 The upshot?
 Excellent GCSE results.
-Summer 2017: 100% pass rate with 98.48% of grades A*-C or 9-4.
-52.75% of all grades were A*-A or 9-7.
+Summer 2018: 100% pass rate with 97.2% of grades at 9-4 or A*- C, compared with the national average of 66.6%.
+89.9% of all reformed GCSE grades at or above grade 5.
 Girls go on to many local schools for Sixth Form including Berkhamsted, Queenswood, St Albans and St George’s in Harpenden, and Chesham Grammar and St Clement Danes.
 Further afield: Stowe, Uppingham, Rugby and Millfield were mentioned.

 Not really a quirk but something that demonstrates the nurturing ethos: you can win prizes for showing outstanding compassion and respect.
 Girls play rugby.
 Parents all have the email address of their daughter’s teacher.
 There isn’t a sixth form.
 I’ll let you digest that for a minute, because it took me a while to work it out, but after meeting the Head and some of the girls, it started to make sense.
 The thinking behind it is that it allows girls to be in leadership roles at age 15.
 The younger girls don’t feel that there’s a big gap between them and the older girls.
 The Head Girl feels less remote to younger girls than if she were a sixth former.
 The school offers lots of opportunities to girls to be mentors and to have positions of responsibility earlier on.
 Abbot’s Hill has clans, rather than houses.
 This is in recognition of the Scottish roots of the founders, Miss Katrine and Miss Mary Baird.
 The three clans are Cameron, MacDonald and Macneil.